shirou/toybox/STATUS.rst

 - cmp, completed, no
 - cp, completed, no
 - cut, incompleted, yes, should arg parse manually (-f2 and so on)
+- diff, incompleted, yes, diff algorithm is different from actual perhaps
 - echo, completed, no
 - false, completed, yes
 - ls, not yet, no